The purpose of this document is to provide short definitions for a collection of technical terms used in Fuchsia.

 Little Kernel (LK) is the embedded kernel that formed the core of the Zircon Kernel.
 LK is more microcontroller-centric and lacks support for MMUs, userspace, system calls -- features that Zircon added.

-This is a Modular concept that is being deprecated.
+A Modular concept that is being deprecated.

-A module is a role a component can play to contribute UI to a
+A module is a role a component can play to contribute UI to a user

-Any component that exports a Scenic
+exports a Scenic

 ViewProvider can be be used as a module.

 A moniker identifies a specific component instance in the component tree using a topological path.

 A v1 component's moniker is defined as a tuple of (path to the component's realm, component URL).

 A v2 component's moniker is defined as a path to the component instance in the component instance tree.

 Fuchsia's standard C library (libc) is based on Musl Libc.

 An implementation of TCP, UDP, IP, and related networking protocols for Fuchsia.